-The Dental Council of India (DCI) serves as the governing body for dental education and professional practice in India.
-Established in 1948 through the Dentists Act of 1948, its primary goals include upholding superior standards in dental education and practice, safeguarding public health by ensuring that only certified dentists are permitted to practice, and overseeing the dental profession to ensure the public’s health and well-being.
+The Dental Council of India (DCI) is the apex regulatory authority responsible for overseeing dental education and professional practice in India.
+Established in 1948 under the provisions of the Dentists Act, 1948, the council aims to maintain high standards in dental education and clinical practice.
+It also ensures public safety by allowing only qualified and registered dentists to practice, while continuously monitoring and regulating the dental profession in the interest of public health and overall well-being.

-The Dental Council of India (DCI) oversees dental education, offering the Bachelor of Dental Surgery (BDS) for undergraduate students, the Master of Dental Surgery (MDS) and PG Diploma for postgraduate students, and DH/DM for doctorate courses.
-Currently, the DCI has 279 MDS colleges, 323 BDS colleges, 9 PG Diploma colleges, and 111 DH/DM colleges under its jurisdiction.
-The DCI’s official website also provides notifications related to the nation’s oral health, as mentioned in the article.
-Prospective students and interested parties can refer to the article below for more information about the Dental Council of India.
+The Dental Council of India (DCI) regulates dental education in India by offering structured academic programs such as the Bachelor of Dental Surgery (BDS) at the undergraduate level, the Master of Dental Surgery (MDS) and PG Diploma at the postgraduate level, and DH/DM programs at the doctoral level; currently, it oversees 283 MDS colleges, 329 BDS colleges, 6 PG Diploma institutions, and 130 DH/DM colleges across the country, while its official website also provides regular notifications and updates related to oral health in India, and interested candidates can refer to the article below for detailed information about the council.

 Dental Council of India (DCI) – Highlights